ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 H3_GENERAL_PROTOCOL_ERROR.

-## The DATAGRAM Capsule {#datagram-capsule}
+## The DATAGRAM and DATAGRAM_NO_CONTEXT Capsules {#datagram-capsule}

-The DATAGRAM capsule (type=0x02) allows an endpoint to send a datagram frame over an HTTP stream.
+The DATAGRAM capsule (type=0x02) and DATAGRAM_NO_CONTEXT capsule (type=0x04)
+allow an endpoint to send a datagram frame over an HTTP stream.
 This is particularly useful when using a version of HTTP that does not support QUIC DATAGRAM frames.
-Its Capsule Data field consists of:
+The two capsules are functionality equivalent, the only difference being whether the frame carries a Context ID or not.

+The DATAGRAM capsule is structured as follows:

 ~~~
 DATAGRAM Capsule {
-  [Context ID (i)],
+  Context ID (i),
   HTTP Datagram Payload (..),
 }
 ~~~